0XOday/the_grimoire/Blog drafs/95 gripes of homelab.md

 Not understanding basic networking

+What would be a good network appliance. *It depends*

 How do I fan mod *insert thing that should not be fan modded*

 The hyper fixation of ECC ram.
 Your workloads are not that important